Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 A town member can view their town's outlaw list using `/town outlawlist`.
 Anyone can view any town's outlawlist using `/town outlawlist {townname}`

+As of Towny 0.96.4.0 you can optionally have outlaws teleport away from the towns they're not allowed in.
+When `allow_outlaws_to_enter_town` is set to false in the Towny [config.yml](https://github.com/TownyAdvanced/Towny/wiki/Default-Config.yml) outlaws will be teleported away.
+The `outlaw_teleport_warmup` setting will determine how quickly this will happen, when set to 0 it will be instant or it can be any number of seconds.

 []()Nations
 -----------